sorbet/sorbet/website/docs/generics.md

 implementation has many known, complicated-to-fix bugs which substantially limit their utility.

-It is hard to overstate how buggy Sorbet's support for generics is.

 We track known bugs in Sorbet's support for generics in the [Generics milestone] on Sorbet's issue tracker.
 Feel free to peruse the existing bugs, as well as report new bugs.